SublimeText/LaTeXTools/README.markdown

 <br>

-On **Linux**, support is still **preliminary*** but it is coming.
+On **Linux**, support is still a bit preliminary but it is coming along.
 You need to install TeXlive; if you are on Ubuntu, note that `apt-get install texlive` will get you a working but incomplete setup.
 In particular, it will *not* bring in `latexmk`, which is essential to LaTeXTools.
 You need to install it via `apt-get install latexmk`.
 If on the other hand you choose to install the TeXlive distro from TUG, `latexmk` comes with it, so you don't need to do anything else.

-Right now, you can compile your tex files and in general use all the editing facilities provided by the plugin.
-However, the previewer is *not* yet automatically launched.
-It's high on my agenda, but it's not in yet.
+Only the Evince PDF viewer is supported; it's installed by default on Ubuntu or, more generally, any distro that provides the Gnome desktop, and you don't need to configure anything.
+Backward and forward search Work For Me (TM).
+Hopefully they will work for you, too, but let me know if this is not the case.

+Note: I already have patches to support Okular.
+Indeed, Okular is very easy to support, as it provides a sane command-line interface; Evince insists on using DBus, which requires considerable gyrations (luckily, it was relatively easy to adapt solutions already existing for other editors to ST2).
+What is harder is supporting *both* Evince and Okular.
+This would need a revamp of the building-related facilites of the plugin, basically supporting user settings to select a particular viewer.
+But the incentive to add such support is very low as far as other platforms are concerned: only SumatraPDF supports forward/inverse search on Windows, and Skim is the easiest-to-control and most powerful/complete PDF viewer on OS X that does.
+Bottom line: multiple viewer support is probably not coming in the near future.
+Sorry!

 New-Style Keybindings